Of Bears and Oaks: Finding black bears this Fall

 This means that the bulk of acorns on the ground come from either red or white oaks.

-If you were to ask a plant nerd how to identify a red versus a white oak, they may tell you that to properly differentiate between reds and white is to inspect the inner surface of the acorn cap.
-A red oak has tiny hairlike structures whereas white oaks don’t’.
-This overcomplicates things for us, however.
+If you were to ask a plant nerd how to identify a red versus a white oak, they may tell you that to properly differentiate between the two is to inspect the inner surface of the acorn cap.
+A red oak has tiny hairlike structures whereas white oaks don’t.
+But this overcomplicates things for wildlife photographers.
 So, let’s make this easier:

 Red oak leaves come to distinct points whereas white oak leaves are lobed.